Local Offer 2018

 - Children and young people joining Priory Woods in the middle of an academic year do so by arrangement with the head teacher.

-- Home to school transport is provided free to the majority of our pupils by the Local Authority.
+- Home to school transport is usually provided free to the majority of our pupils by the Local Authority.

 - Further details regarding home school transport can be obtained from the Transport Department on 01642 353447